Lattice Size of Plane Convex Bodies: Reduced Basis Computes the Lattice Size

-We also define {\it naive lattice size} $\nls(P)$ to be the smallest $l$ such that $P$ is contained in $l\Sigma$ after a transformation which is a composition of $A=\left[ \right]$ and a lattice translation.
-That is, $\nls(P)$ is the smallest of the four numbers below, each of which corresponds to fitting a dilate of $\left[ \right]\Sigma$ around $P$:
+\begin{Def}We define the naive lattice size $\nls(P)$ to be the smallest $l$ such that $T(P)\subset l\Delta$, where $T\colon\R^2\to\R^2$ is a combination of a matrix multiplication by a diagonal matrix $A$ with entries $\pm 1$ on the main diagonal, and a lattice translation.
+Further, let